Classes

 School organisation and classes.

-We currently have 125 pupils on roll.
+We currently have 132 pupils on roll.
 All of our classes have mixed year groups and sometimes we have to split year groups.
 This gives our children the opportunity to work with children who are younger or older than the year group that they are in and allows them to develop good cooperative work skills.
 It also gives them experience of being the older role models and helps them to develop leadership skills.
-Currently we have five classes, two in Key stage 1, and three in Key stage 2.
+Currently we have five classes, two in Key Stage 1, and three in Key Stage 2.

 Curriculum